The fastest

 Video Filters

 Real-time brightness, contrast, saturation, sharpen, and deband filters.
-All processed on the GPU via CoreImage.
+Processed via mpv for zero-overhead adjustments.

 Smart Subtitles